tfindelkind-redis/azure-managed-redis-terraform/README.md

 - ✅ **Compliance**: SOC, ISO, GDPR ready
 - ✅ **Access Control**: Support for Azure AD authentication and RBAC

-> **Note**: While this module provisions the Redis Enterprise cluster, private endpoints should be configured separately using Azure Private Link resources for enhanced network security.
+> **Note**: While this module provisions the Redis Enterprise cluster with a public endpoint, private endpoints should be configured separately using Azure Private Link resources for enhanced network security.
 This is the recommended approach for production deployments.

 ## 🔄 Migration Path